It is a crime in Nevada to make a threat related to terrorism with the intent to:

 - texting threats of harm to Planned Parenthood

-Note that the Nevada crime of terrorist threats does not encompass making a bogus bomb threat.
-Both acts are serious felonies, but making terrorist threats carries potentially higher prison terms than making bomb threats.2
+Note that NRS 202.448 does not encompass making a bogus bomb threat.
+Both acts are serious felonies.
+But making terrorist threats carries potentially higher prison terms than making bomb threats.2

-Also note that in California law, this offense is commonly called "criminal threats" rather than "terrorist threats."
+Also note that in California law, this offense is commonly called "criminal threats" (Penal Code 422) rather than "terrorist threats."

-Which defenses would be most effective in fighting charges of terrorist threats in Nevada depend on the facts of the case.
+Which defenses would be most effective in fighting charges of violating NRS 202.448 in Nevada depend on the facts of the case.
 Some of the more common strategies a defense attorney may use are:

 - two to twenty (2 - 20) years in Nevada State Prison, and

-When determining the sentence, judges consider the circumstances surrounding the alleged terrorists threat such as:
+When determining the sentence, judges consider the circumstances surrounding the alleged threat such as: